Trillion Game: Reception

+By September 2023, the manga had over 1.5 million copies in circulation.
 Trillion Game was one of the fifty nominees for the Next Manga Award in 2021.
-It ranked #8 on Takarajimasha's Kono Manga ga Sugoi!
+It ranked eighth on Takarajimasha's Kono Manga ga Sugoi!
 2022 list of best manga for male readers.
 It was nominated for the 15th Manga Taishō in 2022 and placed sixth with 55 points.
+Along with The Elusive Samurai, Frieren: Beyond Journey's End, and Sūji de Asobo, Trillion Game won the 69th Shogakukan Manga Award in 2024.